varya/bem-articles-tmp/start-from-project-stub.en.md

 ### Redefining library blocks
 #### Redefining in CSS
-`b-logo` block provides just a piece of markup when used on a page.
-It is developer's responsibility to create the needed CSS for the block because every new site design usually needs styles of its own.
+`b-logo` block provides just a piece of markup.
+It is developer's responsibility to create the needed CSS for the block because every new site design usually needs unique styles.

 We will keep CSS rules for `b-logo` in its CSS file, which we need to create on the project block level: